 Video Sales Funnel: Stage Two

-Now people have taken interest in your brand.
-They like what they?ve heard from you, and are actually more interested in buying your product.?
+Now people have taken an interest in your brand.
+They like what they’ve heard from you, and are actually more interested in buying your product.

 But they will scope out your website – and this is the time to hit them with a great quality promotional video!